Kevin Lepage: 2008–2017

 The 2013 season started with the Deware Racing Group unable to secure sponsorship, which left them mostly inactive and Lepage starting the season without a ride.
 It took to the third race of season at Las Vegas for Lepage to get a ride with No. 74 Mike Harmon Racing for that race and weeks later at Texas with a best finish of 28th at Texas.
 Three weeks later, Lepage start and parked for Means Racing at Darlington.
 In June at Iowa, Lepage drove the No. 87 NEMCO Motorsports car in practice in preparation for owner/driver Joe Nemechek to arrive from Pocono Raceway to run the race.
 Due to the Iowa race being delayed a day cause of rain, Lepage got to drive the 87 to a 19th-place finish while Nemechek drove at Pocono.
 Lepage would finish the season start and parking the No. 74 in four races, failing to qualify the No. 86 at Bristol and running JD Motorsports's No. 4 car in races at Mid-Ohio and Kentucky with finishes of 20th and 19th respectively.
 Lepage ended up 39th in points with only running 10 of 33 races.

 Lepage started the 2014 season without a ride.
 Starting with the third race of the season at Las Vegas, Lepage drove the No. 74 Mike Harmon Racing Dodge.
-He drove for them through the fifth race of the season at California with a best finish of 30th at California.
+He drove for them through the fifth race of the season at California with a best finish of thirtieth at California.
 Lepage joined JD Motorsports in their No. 87 for the next three races.
-His best finish was a 19th at Darlington, but the ride ended when the 87 team's only car was wrecked at Richmond.
+His best finish was a nineteenth at Darlington, but the ride ended when the 87 team's only car was wrecked at Richmond.
 Lepage drove the 74 at Charlotte but finished 39th due to a rear gear failure.
 Lepage later drove start and park efforts for Tri-Star Motorsports at Michigan and JGL Racing at Elkhart Lake.
 Starting at Kentucky in June, Lepage drove the Mike Harmon Racing No. 74 at six race weekends until Richmond in September with a best finish of 33rd at New Hampshire to go with 2 DNQ's.
 Lepage would make his last career start with TriStar Motorsports at Dover finishing 31st.
 Lepage did attempt to qualify at Homestead with Mike Harmon Racing but failed to qualify.